 Note: It may take an hour to completely stop, and the results may take 24 hours to update.

 - You can’t edit how Marquee looks - we use your release artwork and pick the background color based on the cover art

 Don’t see your release?

-Artists with more than 15k streams in the US over the last 28 days can use Marquee to promote eligible new releases.
+Artists with more than 15k streams in the US over the last 28 days or more than 2.5k US followers can use Marquee to promote eligible new releases.

 Check your release is eligible for Marquee: